 Annabeth:[stamps foot in frustration] What sort of help was that?!
 "Here, have a sandwich.
 Make a wish.
 Oops!
 I can't help you!
 Poof!"

-At the end of the fifth book Percy and his friends are victorious, Olympus is saved, the Gods are doling out rewards, Tyson is promoted to be general of the Cyclopes, and is granted any weapon he desires, creating a Mundane Made Awesome moment.
+At the end Percy and his friends are victorious, Olympus is saved, the gods are doling out rewards, Tyson is promoted to be general of the Cyclopes, and is granted any weapon he desires, creating a Mundane Made Awesome moment.